svhawkins/czech-verb-conjugator/README.md

     - *snít*: to dream,  *snít (sejmout)* to take away

     These homonyms have alternate forms more commonly used in the parentheses (and also more regular!).
 These homonyms conjugate like *tít* or *vzít* regardless.
-3. This conjugtator is naive.
+3. This conjugator is naive.
 It cannot recognize whether the word given is actually an existing Czech verb.
 That being said, it **will** attempt conjugate non-Czech words such as *racket*, *gadget*, *habit*, *snout* and so forth since they **look** like verbs.
 This also includes Czech nouns that look like verbs.
 4. This conjugator may not conjugate ***all*** verbs correctly, though I tried my best in covering the vast majoity of edge cases (irregular, slightly irregular, etc.).
 This is because the verbs I used to test the conjugator came from here: https://en.wiktionary.org/wiki/Category:Czech_verbs, where it has (as of December 25th, 2022) 4,573 verbs.
 I did not test all of them.
 The majority of the verbs in that list are regular.

 ## Requirements: